-Standing in a course is determined by the course instructor, subject to the approval of the faculty Dean.
-Standing in courses will be shown by alphabetical grades.
+Standing in a course is determined by the course instructor subject to the approval of the Faculty Dean.
+This means that grades submitted by the instructor may be subject to revision.
+No grades are final until they have been approved by the Dean.

 The system of grades used, with corresponding grade points and the percentage conversion can be found here.
-Grade points indicated are for courses with 1.0 credit value.
-Where the course credit is greater